SmithsonianWorkshops/HydraResources/hydra_refresher.md

 # Running jobs on HPC scheduler

 Objectives:
+* Learn how to connect to Hydra remotely and from the Smithsonian network.
 * Learn some basic Unix commands for navigating the filesytem in Hydra.
 * Learn best practices for organizing your project directories.
 * Learn how to submit a job to the HPC scheduler.